MitschlCoding/miniOS/README.md

 # miniOS

-A minimal 32-bit operating system written from scratch in C and Assembly, featuring a custom kernel, interrupt handling, memory management, and an interactive terminal with built-in applications.
+A minimal 32-bit operating system written from scratch in C and Assembly, featuring a custom kernel, interrupt handling, memory management, and an interactive terminal with built-in applications and PC Speaker audio support.

 ## Quick Start